-PSBA Legislative Priority Issue: Address Pennsylvania’s Pension Crisis
+PSBA Legislative Priority Issue: Address Pennsylvania’s Pension Funding Crisis

 As participants in the Public School Employees’ Retirement System (PSERS), school districts are required to make contributions, which are an actuarially calculated percentage of district payroll, to help fund the system.
 These contributions continue to rise at unprecedented rates.
-PSBA wants to ensure school districts can provide a high quality public education and the association remains very concerned that the pension costs will impede the ability to do just that.
+PSBA wants to ensure school districts can provide a quality public education and the association remains very concerned that the pension costs will impede the ability to do just that.
 According to PSBA’s 2020 State of Education report, between 2010-11 and 2017-18, the mandated employer contribution rate increased significantly.
 In the 2021-21 school year, an additional 34.5 cents of every dollar spent on salary costs will go toward pension obligations.
 As a result, school districts have made reductions to programs, services and staffing levels to mitigate the impact on taxpayers.
 Despite those efforts, school districts have been forced to raise property taxes significantly to meet their mandatory pension obligations.